Course Content

 Continuous assessment: During the lectures and the tutorials 0-20 bonus points can be collected through active participation.

-Project assignments: Alone or in small groups (2-4 students) one of the listed projects has to be implemented.
-A written report and slides have to be submitted.
+Project assignments: Alone or in small groups (2-3 students) one of the listed projects has to be implemented.
+A written report in form of a git repository wiki page have to be submitted.

 Grading scheme: 0-49,9 Points (5), 50-65,9 Points (4), 66-79 Points (3), 80-91 Points (2), 92-100 Points (1).